 My driving phobia centers around both wet and night conditions, similar to my accident.
 I sometimes refuse to drive on highways with poor visibility and rain and to such a point that some people might consider me strange or stubborn.

-Subsequently, I’ve been a passenger in automobiles several times when the driving was going was too fast in rain.
+Subsequently, I’ve been a passenger in automobiles several times when the driving was too fast in rain.
 On one occasion, I was adamant about slowing down and was yelling at the top of my lungs.
 On one occasion, when ignored, I told the driver to “pull the fuck over and let me out!” before he finally slowed down.
 Inappropriate panic attack for no reason?
 Obviously, this is in the eye of the beholder.
 Some might think so, but I think not.
 It’s a survival instinct.
 Who cares about the niceties.
 I’m certainly not going to pop pills for it.
 How many people are dead now for being passive about what they instinctively knew was dangerous?

 Only hardcore totally asleep pajama people can skirt around this.
 These are adjustments, and I think fear, anxiety and phobias relate to primeval survival instincts and social Darwinism.
 In fact, given the reality of the world we live in, if you are not experiencing these symptoms from time to time or to varying degrees — then perhaps your spirit and instincts are not engaged or functioning, or you are living in cartoon world.
 I’m convinced the kakistocracy wants your cognitive and survival abilities curtailed.